EIP-2938: Account Abstraction

 Note that here also, Uniswap would need to support both AA transactions and externally-initiated calls.

 This AA implementation preserves the existing transaction type.
 The use of

 assert origin == caller to verify that an account is an EOA remains sound, but is not extensible to AA accounts; AA transactions will always have

 origin == AA_ENTRY_POINT.

 Badly-designed single-tenant AA contracts will break the transaction non-malleability invariant.
 That is, it is possible to take an AA transaction in-flight, modify it, and have the modified version still be valid; AA account contracts can be designed in such a way as to make that not possible, but it is their responsibility.
 Multi-tenant AA will break the transaction non-malleability invariant much more thoroughly, making the transaction hash unpredictable even for legitimate applications that use the multi-tenant AA features (though the invariant will not further break for applications that existed before then).

-All AA contracts may also potentially not have replay protection, unless they build it in explicitly; this can be done with the
+AA contracts may not have replay protection unless they build it in explicitly; this can be done with the

 CHAINID (0x46) opcode introduced in EIP 1344.